What Is Involved with Cooling System Maintenance?

-As you drive, your engine uses internal combustion to give your vehicle power.
-Small, controlled explosions convert gasoline into motion constantly.
-Naturally, this results in your engine temperature getting hot quickly.
-This is where the cooling system comes into play.
+As an owner of a gas-powered vehicle, your engine uses internal combustion to give your car power through small, controlled explosions that convert gasoline into energy.
+Naturally, this results in your engine temperature getting hot quickly, which is precisely where your car’s cooling system comes into play.

-In short, the cooling system serves to transfer heat, resulting from the controlled explosions, away from the engine.
-This allows the temperature of the engine to be regulated and prevents overheating.
+In short, the cooling system transfers heat from the controlled explosions away from the engine.
+This allows your vehicle to run at the proper operating temperature, preventing issues like overheating.

-The cooling system accomplishes this goal by circulating a liquid called coolant using coolant hoses.
-As this liquid passes over your engine, the coolant absorbs some of the heat and moves to the radiator, where cool air being sucked in through the grill of your car cools the liquid down.
+An engine cooling system accomplishes this goal by circulating a liquid called coolant via coolant hoses.
+As the coolant passes through the system and passes over your engine, it absorbs some of the heat and moves to the radiator, where cool air being sucked in through the grill of your car cools the liquid down.

 From here, it circles back to the engine and continues this loop constantly.
 There is also a thermostat unit which, if detecting the coolant is not hot enough, will divert the coolant back to the engine to absorb more heat.